PlummersSoftwareLLC/Primes/BENCHMARK.md

    `\\wsl$\Ubuntu-20.04\home\user`
 4. Open an Ubuntu terminal
 5. Unzip the downloaded file: `tar -xf ~/file.xz>`.
 For example: `tar -xf ~/node-v14.17.0-linux-x64.tar.xz`
 6. The Node.js binaries are now extracted to a directory.
-This directory is refereed to as `/path/to/node` in the run instructions.
+This directory is referred to as `/path/to/node` in the run instructions.

 #### Docker Desktop for Windows